PeterPan0829/NodeJS_All/README.md

 # NodeJS_All

-This repo is a series of Node.js, But in the beginning leaen about Javascript basic knowhow and mind it's veryyyyy important.
+This repo is a series of Node.js, But in the beginning learn about Javascript basic knowhow and mind it's veryyyyy important.